-The JOK II is a CE-marked Diver recovery harness to permit recovery of a fully-kitted diver from the water in air diving or bell diving conditions.
+The JOK II is a CE-marked commercial diving recovery harness to permit recovery of a fully-kitted diver from the water in air diving or bell diving conditions.
 Lifting can be via a rear of neck 'D' Ring or with a spreader bar across the two front of harness lifting points.
 The under-leg straps are essential for diver recovery.

 It is important to differentiate between certified lifting points and lightweight tool attachment points and the special profile-cut 'D' rings make no doubt which to use, and assist the diver in poor visibility or stressed conditions.
 The Umbilical connection point is also load tested, but is adjustable as to its position, which allows divers of different sizes to slide it into position and lock it in the most suitable place - another bit of diver feedback, and how to do it is a great idea from our design team.

 Very few diver recovery harnesses have ever been tested to ensure that they actually support the diver when he needs it.
 C-Tecnics have developed a rigorous test protocol and procedure when designing the Mk1 harness and continue this striving for the best with the MKII.